Oskilab/aviation_integrated/README.md

     * Pos_iata_only_words: word that was only found in the iata dictionary (marked as non-abrev)

 **Running**:
+You may also utilize the -t flag for testing purposes
 ```
 cd asrs_analysis
+python abbrev_words_analysis.py -summary_only
 python abbrev_words_analysis.py
 cd ../
 ```
+The summary only tag indicates that we are just trying to summarize the breakdown of all words in each column (by pos_nwrd, pos_word, all the different categories).
+To do this, we don't expand the ASRS dataset by tracon (remember that the original ASRS dataset has multiple tracons per row and each row needs to be expanded by tracon_code), as doing so will cause some discrepancies (the word count for `combined != narrative + synopsis + callback`.
+If you don't utilize the summary_only tag, summaries of each tag as well as the overall summary csv is not generated and the only csv generated is the total_cts dataframes (see output section above).
 #### (4.b) top\_down.py
 **Purpose**: Organize ASRS dataset via tracon_month and create a counts dataframe mapping tracon_month to the number of times pos_nonwords, overall abbreviations, and (faa|casa|iata|hand|nasa) abbreviations show up.